 The Transfer Center is available to assist students in making their transition to a four-year college/university a successful one.
 Among the many services available to students are CSU/UC application workshops, on-campus visits by university representatives, visits to university campuses, articulation information, and agreements with colleges/universities, as well as information on the California Articulation Numbering System (CAN).
 At the Centers, this information can be acquired from the counselor/counselor technician.
 For more Information go to the Transfer Center page.

 Career Planning/Placement Services assist individuals in making career decisions.
-These services, located in the Transfer Center, are open to all students and visitors from the community and include computerized career information and search programs, a career information library, occupational interest inventories, individual counseling and classes in career planning.
+These services, located in West Village Modular #2 with Access Programs, are open to all students and visitors from the community and include computerized career information and search programs, a career information library, occupational interest inventories, individual counseling and classes in career planning.
 Job placement and advisory services are provided to students, graduates and former students for off-campus part-time, full-time, temporary, permanent or summer employment opportunities.
 Materials relating to job seeking skills, interview and resume writing techniques, and current employment opportunities outside the Indian Wells Valley are also available.

 At the Eastern Sierra Center location in Bishop, the Career Planning Center offers similar services.
 Additional services include periodic information programs and assessment services.
 The Center's staff will also be able to assist you with information concerning the many financial aid programs available to Cerro Coso students.